 Samsung Galaxy S10 from Telstra

 Below are the outright recommended retail prices for the new Samsung Galaxy smartphone range.
 However, these don’t necessarily reflect what you’ll pay if you buy bundled with a plan from Telstra.
-Telstra offers 24 and 36-month device payment options, which can be bundled with any of the month-to-month plans listed above.
+Telstra offers a 24-month payment option, which can be bundled with any of the month-to-month plans listed above.
 While you’re technically not locked into the plan itself (and free to swap between plans if you need), cancelling your plan with Telstra requires you to pay off the remainder of the device.

 You can also buy your device outright from a retailer and still bundle with one of the above Telstra postpaid plans.
 The S10 5G phone is currently only available through Telstra so currently you won’t be able to buy this device outright.
 Here are the outright prices of the Samsung Galaxy S10 range: